nothingnothings/HostCorpsWebpackVersion/README.md

 # HostCorps

 Website of a fictional hosting provider company.
 Built with HTML5, CSS3 and vanilla JavaScript.
+This version of the app made use of a Webpack workflow to bundle its content.
 The webApp can be acessed [here](https://nothingnothings.github.io/HostCorpsWebpackVersion).

 ## Technologies

-Some of the Languages and Libraries employed:
+Some of the Languages, Libraries and packages employed:

+- Node Package Manager (for Webpack and webpack-related packages)
 - HTML5
 - CSS3 (animations, Flexbox, media queries)
 - Vanilla JavaScript (no JavaScript frameworks; usage of `var`, normal functions and common eventListeners)